jiazhao97/CONCISE/README.md

 *Spatial co-expression and cell-cell communication inference from spatially resolved transcriptomics with CONCISE*

-A statistically principled, robust, and efficient method for spatial ligand-receptor interaction and gene-gene network inference.
+A statistically principled, robust, and fast method for spatial ligand-receptor interaction inference and gene-gene network construction.

 ![CONCISE\_overview](overview/overview.jpg)